 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Loaded with flavorful vegetables and the perfect herbs to complement your dish, this classic bread stuffing will go great at your Thanksgiving feast or any meal you’d like to pair with an easy stuffing recipe.

 It’s officially official, friends.
 That wonderful holiday that’s all about eating and spending time with family and friends and being so gosh darn thankful for everything we have that we must eat and drink until our eyes fall out is right around the corner.

 Right?
 Isn’t that how it works?

 I don’t know about you and your holiday plans, but ours have changed significantly since we had kids.
 Prior to children, or what we like to call The B.K. times, we always spent Thanksgiving with Matt’s family and it was a 30 person ordeal.

 PLUS, my parents would come too, so we knocked out two birds with one stone and didn’t have to go all over the place to spend time with everyone we wanted to see.

 Several days of prepping, cooking, and baking things ahead of time, keeping things outside in the cold garage or in every nook and cranny of every fridge and freezer in the house, and just generally spending all of our energy on one day.

-A few years ago, Matt’s parents said “we’re going on a cruise, see ya!” and they ditched us and the 30 people party.
+A few years ago, Matt’s parents said “we’re going on a cruise, see ya!” and they ditched us and the 30 people party and had their Thanksgiving dinner on a boat.
 And you know what?
 I don’t blame them one bit.

 That year, I was newly pregnant with our first kiddo and my dad had just started chemo for his lung cancer (hey, longggg story very short, he’s cancer free and doing AMAZING!), so we were down for a chill holiday.

 We had just my parents over for dinner, and then we had a handful of friends over in the evening for drinks and dessert.
 It was casual, it didn’t involve a ton of running around, and it was great!